 The proposal would have no adverse effect on statutory or non-statutory designated sites.
-The nature of the site is poor for use by foraging bats, and the Ecological Survey and Assessment reasonably discounts the potential for any adverse effects on protected species, such as badgers, bats, water voles, great crested newts and reptiles.
+The submitted Ecological Survey and Assessment reasonably discounts the potential for any adverse effects on protected species, such as badgers, bats, water voles, great crested newts and reptiles.
 However, the proposal provides an opportunity to secure ecological enhancement for fauna such as breeding birds and roosting bats and conditions should be attached to any approval requiring such measures.